Taiari / Chalky Inlet: Geography

 Approximately 15 km from the fiord's mouth, the fiord splits in two.
-Moana-whenua-pōuri / Edwardson Sound continues the roughly north–south orientation of the main length of Taiari, whilst Te Korowhakaunu / Kanáris Sound runs roughly perpendicular to this in an east–west orientation.
-The head between these two fiords, on the northern edge of Te Korowhakaunu and the eastern edge of Moana-whenua-pōuri, is known as Divide Head in English, and Te Tapuwae-o-Māui (the footstep of Māui) in Māori.
-This name, as well as others in the area (such as Te Rereka-o-Māui to describe the hills behind Divide Head), refers to the Māori creation myth for the fiord.
-In this, the demigod Māui is said to have leapt ashore at Te Tapuwae-o-Māui (representing his footprint, while Te Rereka-o-Māui is his leap), where he slipped over.
-In one account, his extended arms created both Te Korowhakaunu and Moana-whenua-pōuri, while in another Te Korowhakaunu already existed and the mud and water kicked up when Māui's foot slipped created Moana-whenua-pōuri.
+Moana-whenua-pōuri / Edwardson Sound continues the roughly northeast–southwest orientation of the main length of Taiari, whilst Te Korowhakaunu / Kanáris Sound splits off from this in an east–west orientation.
+The head between these two fiords, on the northern edge of Te Korowhakaunu and the eastern edge of Moana-whenua-pōuri, is known as Divide Head in English.
+The Māori names of the point and the hill behind it are Te Tapuwae-o-Māui (the footprint of Māui) and Te Rereka-o-Māui (the leap of Māui) respectively.
+These names both come from the Māori creation myth for the fiord, in which the demigod Māui is said to have leapt ashore at that point.
+In one legend, Māui is said to have slipped over, with his extended arms creating both Te Korowhakaunu and Moana-whenua-pōuri in the process.
+In another account, Te Korowhakaunu already existed, with the mud and water kicked up when Māui's foot slipped creating Moana-whenua-pōuri.